kevinmeredith/http4s-book/ch3/ch3.md

     }
   }

-  test("POST /messages returns a 401 for a request including a x-secret header with the wrong value") {
+  test("POST /messages returns a 403 for a request including " +
+    "a x-secret header with the wrong value") {
-    // Observe that both IO arguments are notUsed since Messages#create should
+    // Observe that both IO arguments are notUsed since
-    // never be called since the request's x-secret header does not equal the server's secret. val messagesImpl: Messages[IO] =
+    // Messages#create should never be called since the request's
+    // x-secret header does not equal the server's secret. val messagesImpl: Messages[IO] =
       stubMessagesImpl(notUsed, notUsed)